dentarg/auth0-blog/_posts/2017-11-24-run-a-loopback-app-on-google-app-engine.markdown

 We will secure our APIs with Auth0.
 You'll need an [Auth0](https://auth0.com) account to manage authentication.
 You can sign up for a [free account here](javascript:signup\(\)).
 Next, set up an Auth0 Client and API so Auth0 can interface with your app and API.

-Follow these steps to set up a Client App
+Follow these steps to set up a Client App:

 1. Go to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click the "[create a new client](https://manage.auth0.com/#/clients/create)" button.
 2. Name your new app, select "Single Page Web Applications", and click the "Create" button.